AlexanderMichael12/BFB-321-Semester-Project-Group-10/README.md

 ## Browser Compatibility

-The application works with all modern browsers that support HTML5 and CSS3, including:
+The application is compatible with all modern browsers that support HTML5 and CSS3, including:

 - Chrome 90+
 - Firefox 88+
 - Safari 14+
 - Edge 90+

-**Note:** This is a static HTML/CSS application.
-For production use, backend functionality would be required for database connectivity and form processing.
+**Note:**
+This system is a fully functional prototype that uses Flask and SQLite for backend processing and data persistence.
+For a production environment, additional features such as user authentication, security hardening, deployment to a cloud server, and a scalable database MySQL would be required.